- Use video to get leads

 When I first looked into it, I thought I would need to use a marketing agency to create one.
 But then I realized I could just do this in a keynote presentation or PowerPoint presentation.

-It involves an approximately 10-second piece of stock audio (we use StockUnlimited for ours), and text that you can animate if you want.
+It involves an approximately 10-second piece of stock audio, and text that you can animate if you want.
 You also can add a logo.

 Use the same audio in your intro as your outro.
 Your intro is going to change for every video while your outro is only going to change when you change your music or logo or something like that.
 So your outro should say something like, “For more information, check out our website.”